Beethoven House: 20th century

+21st century

-In January 2003 the Deutsche Post AG issued a stamp featuring the Beethoven-Haus.
+In January 2003, the Deutsche Post AG issued a stamp featuring the Beethoven-Haus.
 The stamp belongs to the definitive stamp series "Sights".

 Flats of the Beethoven family

 In 1767, court singer Johann van Beethoven (1740–1792) moved into the garden wing of the house at Bonngasse 20 after marrying Maria Magdalena Keverich (1746–1787) from Koblenz/Ehrenbreitstein.
 Johann's father, bandmaster Ludwig van Beethoven (1712–1773), the composer's grandfather, moved into a flat located in the house diagonally opposite.
 The front building was the residence of the court musician Philipp Salomon and his family.
 His son Johann Peter Salomon, a later friend of Joseph Haydn, would later become important for Beethoven as well.
 The ground floor of the Beethovens' flat accommodated a kitchen and a utility room with a cellar.
 The first floor housed two smaller and a somewhat larger room for the family.

 It was probably in one of the tiny attic chambers that Ludwig van Beethoven was born on 16 or 17 December 1770 and baptised in St. Remigius on 17 December 1770.
 The child was named after his grandfather Ludwig van Beethoven (1712–1773), a reputable court bandmaster, singer and wine merchant, who was also his godfather.
 The baptism celebration took place in the neighbouring house Im Mohren at the residence of Beethoven's godmother Anna Gertrud Baum, née Müller.
 The family grew quickly.
 However, out of the seven children only Ludwig and two brothers survived: Kaspar Anton Karl (1774–1815) and Nikolaus Johann (1776–1848).

 Around 1774 the Beethoven family moved into the house Zum Walfisch owned by baker Fischer at Rheingasse no. 24.
 Ludwig van Beethoven's father and grandfather had temporarily lived here, too.
 The family made its living by working for the Court.

-From 1784 onwards even the young Beethoven joined the court orchestra.
-Father and son also gave private music lessons to the families of noble Court officials.
-During the years in Bonn friendships with noble and bourgeois families were established such as the widow of Court Counsellor von Breuning and her children Stephan, Christoph, Eleonore and Lorenz, the family of violinist Fran Anton Ries and with Franz Gerhard Wegeler.
+From 1784 onwards, even the young Beethoven joined the court orchestra, Beethoven and his father gave private music lessons to the families of noble Court officials.
+During his time in Bonn, friendships with noble and bourgeois families were established such as the widow of Court Counsellor von Breuning and her children Stephan, Christoph, Eleonore, and Lorenz, the family of violinist Fran Anton Ries and with Franz Gerhard Wegeler.
 Many of these friendships lasted a lifelong and had a far greater impact on Beethoven's education than the few years he spent at school.
 In 1785 the family moved to Wenzelgasse 25.
 Of all the residences of the Beethoven family, the only one that remains today is Beethoven's birthplace at Bonngasse.